paulchristian14/paulchristian14/README.md

 ## Hi there 👋, I'm Paul Christian A. Manalo

+## 👨‍💻 About Me
+• 🎓 4th Year BSIT Student at Laguna State Polytechnic University Sta.
+Cruz (Main) Campus
+• 💻 Currently learning Python, Flask, SQL, Flutter, and Dart
+• 🎯 Goal: My goal in life is to become a skilled Graphic Designer/Application Developer
+• 🌐 Interested in Graphic Designing and UI/UX Design
 <!--
 **paulchristian14/paulchristian14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.